rtlrnd/REMODO/README.md

 # OpenHAB

-OpenHAB is an open source automation software for smark home.
+OpenHAB is an open source automation software for smart home.
 The following chapter explains how to:
 * Install OpenHAB2 on Raspberry Pi 4
-* Configure Tradfri binding
+* Configure Philips Hue Light
 * Configure Linux Input binding
-* Create a rule to use a keyboard to control IKEA TRÅDFRI lightning bulb through OpenHAB2
+* Create a rule to use a keyboard to control Philips Hue lightning bulb through OpenHAB2

 ## Required Hardware